draios/sysdig-cloud-scripts/README.md

 # sysdig-cloud-scripts
 This repository holds various scripts and templates that may be helpful for (among other things):

-- Deploying the Sysdig Cloud agent in various platforms
+- Deploying the Sysdig Cloud agent in various platforms: [/agent_deploy/](https://github.com/draios/sysdig-cloud-scripts/tree/master/agent_deploy)
-- Deploying Sysdig Enterprise on-premise
+- Deploying Sysdig Enterprise on-premise: [/onprem_deploy/](https://github.com/draios/sysdig-cloud-scripts/tree/master/onprem_deploy)
-- Integrating Sysdig Cloud with other platforms
+- Integrating Sysdig Cloud with other platforms: [/integrations/](https://github.com/draios/sysdig-cloud-scripts/tree/master/integrations)

 Please note that this functionality is different from the core [Sysdig Cloud application checks](http://support.sysdigcloud.com/hc/en-us/articles/205147903), which automatically collect metrics from a wide variety of applications and infrastructure components - these app checks should work out of the box with minimal configuration.